DenverSherman/COVID-and-the-2020-US-Election/README.md

 ![Population by County](./tableau_images/final_images/population_by_county.png)

-- Combined chart demonstrating cumulative deaths (line graph) and cumulative cases (bar chart) in the entire country from the very first reported case up to Election Day.
+- Combined chart demonstrating new deaths (line graph) and new cases (bar chart) reported in the entire country, separated by winning party, from the very first reported case up to Election Day.

 ![Total Cases & Deaths per Month](./tableau_images/final_images/total_cases_and_deaths_per_month.png)